What is an EEG and what does it show?

 What is an EEG?

-An EEG is a recording of electrical activity in your brain.
-It is short for Electroencephalogram and it is one of the ways that doctors diagnose epilepsy.
+An EEG is a method for recording electrical activity in your brain.
+It is short for ‘electroencephalogram’, and it is one of the ways that doctors diagnose epilepsy.

 Your brain is continually producing patterns of electrical activity and an EEG is able to record some of those signals.
-If the patterns are unusual, this might be a sign of epilepsy.
+If the electrical activity follows certain patterns, this might be a sign of epilepsy.

 Everyone’s brain produces ‘waves’ of electrical activity that can be seen on an EEG.
 But for people with epilepsy, the kinds of waves that happen are often very noticeable.
 If you have epilepsy, the EEG may record: